Freedom of religion in North Korea

+Due to the country's inaccessibility and the inability to gain timely information, this activity remains difficult to verify.

 Religion in North Korea

 Traditionally, religion in North Korea primarily consisted of Buddhism and Confucianism and to a lesser extent Shamanism.
 Since the arrival of Northern and Eastern Europeans in the 18th century, there is also a Christian minority.
 Syncretic Chondogyo emerged more recently.

 Status of religious freedom

-North Korea sees organised religious activity, except that which is supervised by officially recognized groups linked to the Government, as a potential pretext to challenging the leadership and social order.
-Religion many times is practiced in secret.
+A report released in 2018 confirmed the existence of several state-sanctioned religious groups, including the KCF, Korea Buddhist Union, Korean Catholic Council, Korea Cheondoist Church Central Committee, Korea Orthodox Church Committee, and Korean Council of Religionists.
+Unauthorised religion is illegal and is often practiced in secret.

-The government deals harshly with all opponents, and those engaged in unsanctioned religious activities often face the harshest of treatment.
-In particular, those of Christian faith are persecuted the most, and North Korea is ranked as the worst country in the world in terms of Christian persecution by international Catholic aid organization Aid to the Church in Need.
+In 2019, North Korea was ranked as the worst country in the world in terms of Christian persecution by international Catholic aid organization Aid to the Church in Need.
+In 2023, the country was ranked as the worst place in the world to be a Christian by Open Doors.
+In 2023, the country was scored zero out of 4 for religious freedom.

 As of 2012, an estimated 150,000 to 200,000 people were believed to be held in political prison camps (Kwalliso) which are located in remote areas of North Korea, many for religious and political reasons.
-The number of Christians in prison camps is estimated to be in the tens of thousands.
+The number of Christians in prison camps in 2022 is estimated to be 200,000.
 Family members of believers are considered guilty by association and sent to labor camps or prisons.

-Punishable religious activities include propagating religion, possessing religious items, praying, singing hymns, and having contact with religious persons.

 In March 2006, the Government reportedly sentenced Son Jong-nam to death for espionage.
 However, some NGOs claimed that the sentence against Son was based on his contacts with Christian groups in China, his proselytizing activities, and his alleged sharing of information with his brother in South Korea.
 Son's brother reported that information indicated that Son was alive as of spring 2007.
 Because the country effectively bars outside observers from investigating such reports, it was not possible to verify the Government's claims about Son Jong-nam's activities or determine whether he had been executed.
 A fellow inmate of the Pyongyang prison where Son was held states that he died there in December 2008.
 In 2013, the South Korean newspaper JoongAng Ilbo reported that North Koreans in Wonsan discovered in possession of a Bible were among a group of 80 North Koreans killed in a wave of mass executions in the country.
 Others in the group were executed for other "relatively light transgressions such as watching South Korean movies or distributing pornography."
 However, others have testified in interviews that North Korean citizens have full rights to own and use religious texts and worship at church, although there may not be many young believers.

 According to Alejandro Cao de Benós, Special Delegate of North Korea's Committee for Cultural Relations with Foreign Countries, the government allows only religions that are considered "traditional" in Korea, such as Christianity, Buddhism or Cheondoism.